The Missing Puzzle Piece:

 MATH

 When my son entered fourth grade, math became a struggle.
 I recall one morning, begging God to help me, asking, "What on earth am I supposed to do?"
-The Lord responded to my question with a question: Is math a struggle because he doesn't understand it, or is it difficult because of how it's being presented?
+The Lord responded to my question with a question:

 Great question.
 The answer came fast.
 My son did understand the concepts, but the way I presented them didn't fit his learning style.
 In fact, my approach was opposite his style.
 Now, let me pause and clarify: all of us need to learn how to do things when they're done in a way that doesn't suit us.
-Life doesn't hand us perfect boxes in which everything fits perfectly.
+Life doesn't always hand us pristine boxes in which everything fits perfectly.
 I get that.
 But I had a situation on my hands where a student, who understood math, hated it; and I, the teacher (who happens to like math), had the opportunity to redesign the way it was taught.
 So, I took the challenge.
-The next question I sensed God leading me to ask was, What is his personality, his learning style?

 That too was a no brainer.
 My son is extremely playful.
 He always has been.
 If he could play his way through the day, he would.
 In fact, I'd already incorporated playfulness into our schooling for years, but somehow I'd missed doing that with math.
-Hmmmm.
-It's amazing what happens when we stop and ask God for help, eh?

 I searched and found math games and math 'stories.'
-Not only did this save the math day, but it also brought serious fun into the mix.
+Not only did this save the math day, but it also brought serious joy into the mix.
 If you're in need of some fresh math ideas, here are a few that have worked for us.
 Look for them online, and have some fun with numbers!

 Tri-Facta